Tutoriels Backend

 - npm run test : Runs unit tests using the Karma framework.

-Note for those nostalgic for previous versions:
+Note for those nostalgic for previous versions

-It has been removed since version 8.
+It has been removed since version 8

-Configuration Format Management Sample Project
+Configuration Format Management Example Project

 https://github.com/manfredsteyer/ngx-build-plus

-For example to use port 4201 the script would be the following "start": " ng serve --port 4201 "
+For example to use port 4201 the script would be as follows "start": " ng serve --port 4201 "

 We will leave port 4200 modifiable at will for the rest of the tutorial.